pytroll/fcidecomp/documentation/verification-validation-plan/verification_validation_goals.rst

     Ensure the FCIDECOMP software can be used to decompress FC1 L1c NRT data via Python.

 VG3.
-    Ensure the FCIDECOMP software can be used to decompress FC1 L1c NRT data via Java.
+    Ensure the FCIDECOMP software can be used to decompress FC1 L1c NRT data via selected Java software (Panoply, HDFView).

 VG4.
     Ensure the FCIDECOMP software can be used to decompress FC1 L1c NRT data via the Data Tailor Software.